LuciaLlavero/ryuzaki_bot/README.md

 ## API REST

 RyuzakiBot uses microframework [Flask](http://flask.pocoo.org/docs/1.0/) and its extension that adds support for quickly building REST APIs: [Flask-RESTful](https://flask-restful.readthedocs.io/en/latest/index.html).
-You can make HTTPS requests to the API here:[https://ryuzaki-bot-api.herokuapp.com/reply.json?q=what%20is%20a%20conversational%20bot?](https://ryuzaki-bot-api.herokuapp.com/reply.json?q=what%20is%20a%20conversational%20bot?)  `q=` will hold query and all GET requests will return a JSON object.
+You can make HTTPS requests to the API here: [https://ryuzaki-bot-api.herokuapp.com/reply.json?q=what%20is%20a%20conversational%20bot?](https://ryuzaki-bot-api.herokuapp.com/reply.json?q=what%20is%20a%20conversational%20bot?)  `q=` will hold query and all GET requests will return a JSON object.

 ## Implementation

 This chatbot is written in Python3 and mainly uses:

-- **NLTK:** natural language processing (NLP) and artificial intelligence library: NLTK, for text pre-processing (removing noise, stop words, stemming and lemmatizing).
+- NLTK: is a natural language processing (NLP) and artificial intelligence library.
+NLTK is used for text pre-processing (removing noise, stop words, stemming and lemmatizing).
 Please visit [https://www.nltk.org/](https://www.nltk.org/) for more info.
-- **scikit-learn:** data mining and data analysis library: scikit-learn.
+- scikit-learn: is a data mining and data analysis library.
 RyuzakiBot takes all last paragraph pre-processed documents, transforms them into numerical vectors with [TF-IDF method](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) and compares cosine from angles formed between all documents and the one from query with [cosine similary numerical method](https://en.wikipedia.org/wiki/Cosine_similarity).
 Please find all scikit-learn documentation here: [https://www.nltk.org/](https://www.nltk.org/)

 ## About the author